 Paul Rogerville, Proprietor/Winemaker

-Paul spent the majority of his free time over the past decade or so making wine and expanding his knowledge through classes at UC Davis, hands-on training and working with other accomplished winemakers.
-He has begun moving away from construction in order to become a full-time vintner, his true passion.
+Paul spent the majority of his free time over the past 15 years or so making wine and expanding his knowledge through classes at UC Davis, hands-on training and working with other accomplished winemakers.
+Paul sold his construction business in order to become a full-time vintner, his true passion.

 Pat moved to the Bay Area to attend Menlo College and Stanford University in 1957 after a stint in the Marine Corps.
 He joined the banking world after a year-and-a-half venture in the Reno, Nevada, casino scene.
 In 1983, Pat became interested in winemaking and went on to earn numerous amateur awards.
 He attended various UC Davis winemaking classes during his nearly 30-year winemaking career.